 Ok, so you have talked and decided it's time for a new website.
 Take these 7 tips to help make sure you are on the right track.

-- Focus on User - Focus on the user, I'll say this again - Focus on the user!
+Focus on the user, I'll say this again - focus on the user!
 You aren't creating your new website for search engines to read and they don't pay the bills.
 Search engines are evolving and reading more contextually now.
 If you create a beautiful site for the user, optimizing it to look good for the robots is easy.
 Spend more time thinking about the user experience - it will be worth it.

-- Images - Don't scrimp here.
+Don't skimp here.
 Avoid the low quality and generic images.
 People are smart to the web now.
-Use the standard images in your core content and they'll do the same thing you're doing right now when you see the image to the right.
 This new website is your company image, never forget that.

-- Distractions - NO DANCING BANANNAS!
-Seriously, I had the opportunity once to see a website someone had designed that had literally dancing banannas along the edge of the screen.
+NO DANCING BANANAS!
+Seriously, I had the opportunity once to see a website someone had designed that had literally dancing bananas along the edge of the screen.
 Reduce the distractions, let people focus on who you are and what you do.
 Don't auto-load youtube videos with audio, avoid scrolling text, etc. These are distractions that take away from who and what you are.

 These seven tips are just a start but will help you get thinking about what to accomplish when redesigning your website.
 Take your time and plan it out, it will be worth every second.